anhuiyang/CV/README.md

 Recently switched to the technology industry from supply chain management.
 Having grown interested in tech out of its continuous problem solving and infinite depth of learning.
-Fresh graduate of Makers Academy, where developed technical skills, a process-led approach and a growth mindset
+Fresh graduate of Makers Academy, developed technical skills, a process-led approach and a growth mindset

 ## Project
 | Project                                                                  | Summary                                                                                                                                                                                                       | Technologies                                                       | Testing                                                 |